 Public transport is not very well developed in Guadeloupe.
 Renting a car is a good way to get around.
 Bicycling and walking are also excellent options, in order to fully appreciate the awe-inspiring landscapes of the islands.

 Getting around by car is a good way of visiting Guadeloupe.
-Several car rental companies have counters in the airport and in Guadeloupe's main towns and cities.
+The network is spread out, and the roads are numbered and well-maintained.
+Several car rental companies have counters in the airport and in Guadeloupe's main towns and cities (from EUR 15 per day).
+Various free parking spots are available through town.
+For the others, parking starts at EUR 1 per hour.

 Offers practical information (sightseeing, tours, heritage sites and cultural institutions, nights out on the town, etc.), maps and brochures for tourists about Guadeloupe.